Balanced affine Motzkin paths: Pearson geometry and global endpoint asymptotics: Affine Motzkin paths and the Pearson characteristic flow

-We begin by formalising the weighted Motzkin model of Figure~\ref{fig2}(b).
-For each $n$ and $k$, let $w_{n,k}$ denote the total weight of Motzkin paths of length $n$ that terminate at height $k$.
-The step-by-step structure of the lattice immediately leads to a three-term recurrence for the array $(w_{n,k})$:
+We begin with the weighted Motzkin model.
+For each \(n\) and \(k\), let \(w_{n,k}\) denote the total weight of Motzkin paths of length \(n\) that terminate at height \(k\).
+The step-by-step structure gives the three-term recurrence